Hey there, time traveller!

 Glenn Sigurdson started out his life in a Lake Winnipeg fishing family -- for decades, the family ran Sigurdson Fisheries.
 Now, he's a conflict-resolution professional who travels the world.
 Sigurdson's latest book, Vikings on a Prairie Ocean, is about the lake's people and places and how they shaped his life.
 He is the fifth generation of one of the pioneering Icelandic families and the book draws on the diary of his great-great-grandfather Sigurdur Erlendson.
 He recently spoke with reporter Oliver Sachgau.

-I got deeper and deeper into the origins of fishing as a way of life
+I got deeper and deeper into the origins of fishing as a way of lifehere on the lake, and how it came to be.

 FP: There are a lot of characters in your book, from yourself to your parents, to ancestors and to Lake Winnipeg itself.
 Who is this book about?